Last Updated: January 25, 2021

 The last thing you need to do is enter your email address.
 Then you’re all set.

-McAfee’s main screen has 5 sections.
+McAfee’s main screen has 5 tabs.

 The Home tab is where the dashboard is, showing you some statistics about protected apps, detected threats, etc. From here, you can add more devices to the license you purchased.
+There’s also a “manage passwords” tile, that acts as a password manager.

 The Performance tab is an interesting way of isolating McAfee’s speed-boosting features.
 It may not have a direct impact on computer protection, but it enhances performance.